116 Player Piano Technical Reprints

 Covers the Combination Foot Impelled and Electric Duo-Art Expression Box.

 Two large copies of the original blueprints that were drawn in 1956 which show the tubing layout of the 1925 Steinway Duo-Art Grand.
 One drawing shows the layout of the underside of the piano.
 The other shows the topside of the piano.
 They measure 42" x 30" (underside) and 30" x 24" (topside).
-Price includes a shipping tube or box so the drawings don't get folded.
-Price does not include postage.
-To save $4.50 in shipping, Type "FX" in the Comments Box above if Folding is Okay.
+These diagrams have been meticulously repaired to bring out all of the details of the original diagrams.
+Print size is virtually identical to the original diagrams.

 Duo-Art Grand Tubing Schematics (C-7a): $9.25

-Virtually identical to the above diagrams, but on a single 8-1/2" x 11" laminated piece of paper.
-Excellent for carrying around on the job or for quick reference anywhere.
+Virtually identical to the above diagrams, but on a single 8-1/2" x 11" 110 lb. piece of paper that's been laminated.
+Good for carrying around on the job or for quick reference anywhere.
 Easy to read if you have good eye sight.
-Very legible, but rather small print.
+Legible, but very small print.

 This is a large 22" x 17" diagram of the circa 1913-1918 'early model' Duo-Art reproducing system.
 It comes from the David Saul Collection and was redrawn by A.M.R.
 Co.
 This diagram is also found in a smaller version in the Duo-Art Service Manual No. 1 and the Duo-Art Collection.
 This reference makes a nice wall/shop chart.

 Rebuilding the Duo-Art Reproducing Piano Mechanism, by Michael L Kitner.
 Reprint of the Vestal Press Technical Series, No 5.
 Covers every aspect of rebuilding the Duo-Art mechanism.
-20 pages, 8-1/2" x 11".
+20 pages, in PDF format only.

 (Click on picture to see larger images)